OlivierLD/pebble/NMEA.bus/README.txt

-Very simple example.
+Very simple example, used as a basic jumpstart.
 No menu, no config.